nixworks/public/news/2015/12/27/README.md

 A wave of attacks by female suicide bombers in north-eastern Nigeria kills more than 50 people and injures many others.

 ### [The Syrian Democratic Forces (SDF) backed by U.S.-led coalition airstrikes, seize control of the strategic Tishrin Dam on the Euphrates in eastern Aleppo from Islamic State of Iraq and the Levant forces. ](/news/2015/12/27/the-syrian-democratic-forces-sdf-backed-by-u-s-led-coalition-airstrikes-seize-control-of-the-strategic-tishrin-dam-on-the-euphrates-in-e.md)
-_Context: Aleppo Governorate, CJTFOIR, Euphrates, ISIL, Military intervention against ISIL, Syrian Civil War, Syrian Democratic Forces, Tishrin Dam, Tishrin Dam offensive_
+_Context: Aleppo Governorate, CJTF-OIR, Euphrates, ISIL, Military intervention against ISIL, Syrian Civil War, Syrian Democratic Forces, Tishrin Dam, Tishrin Dam offensive_

 ### [Thousands of people are evacuated from their homes as flood waters continue to rise across large parts of northern England, with York particularly badly affected. ](/news/2015/12/27/thousands-of-people-are-evacuated-from-their-homes-as-flood-waters-continue-to-rise-across-large-parts-of-northern-england-with-york-partic.md)
 All the latest news on flooding across the north of England on Monday 28 December 2015